heathen1878/terraform-azurerm-resource-naming/README.md

-# terraform-azurerm-resource-naming
+# Azure resource naming module

-Generates a resource name using the Azure Naming Tool.
+Uses the http data resource to interface with an instance of Azure Naming tool to generate names.